A model of the cubic connectedness locus: Invariant gaps, their canonical laminations, and flower-like sets

-\begin{proof} If periodic gaps/laps $H_i$ of period $m$ converge to a gap/lap $H$, then $H$ is periodic of period $m$.
-If all $H_i$'s are infinite, then, by Lemma \ref{l:compute}, for any integer $N>0$, there is $\varepsilon>0$ such that $N$ edges of $H_i$ are longer than $\varepsilon$ for any $i$.
-Choosing a subsequence, we see that $H$ has at least $N$ non-degenerate edges, and $H$ is an infinite periodic gap.
-Thus, we may assume that each $F_i$ consists of a finite invariant lap $G_i$ and the cycle of an infinite gap $U_i$ sharing an edge $\ell_i$ with $G_i$, and that $G_i$'s converge to an invariant gap $G$.
+\begin{proof} If periodic gaps/gap-leaves $H_i$ of period $m$ converge to a gap/gap-leaf $H$, then $H$ is periodic of period $m$.
+We claim that if all $H_i$'s are infinite, then $H$ must also be infinite.

+Indeed, let $H_i$ be an infinite gap of period $m$.
+Then there exists an edge $\ell_0$ of $H_i$ such that a backward orbit $\Ac$ of $\ell_0$ formed by edges of gaps from the orbit of $H_i$ consists of infinitely many distinct leaves.
+For each leaf $\ell_j=\ol{x_jy_j}\in \Ac$ which is an edge of a gap $V_j$ from the orbit of $H_i$ let $t(\ell_i)$ be the length of the circle arc with endpoints $x_j$ and $y_j$ which contains no vertices of $V_j$.
+Evidently (see Lemma \ref{l:compute}) we can choose $\ell$ so that $t(\ell)\ge \frac{1}{d+1}$ while other numbers $t_i$ are less than $\frac{1}{d+1}$.
+Recall that when we pull back the length of the associated arc decreases \emph{at most} $d$-fold.
+This implies that for any integer $N>0$, there is $\varepsilon>0$ such that $N$ edges of $H_i$ are longer than $\varepsilon$ for any $i$.
+Choosing a subsequence, we see that $H$ has at least $N$ nondegenerate edges.
+Repeating this argument for every $N$, we see that $H$ is an infinite gap.

+In particular a sequence of invariant infinite gaps converges to an invariant infinite gap.
+Hence, if $F_i$'s are invariant infinite gaps, then we are done.

+Thus, we may assume that each $F_i$ consists of a finite invariant gap-leaf $G_i$ and the cycle of an infinite gap $U_i$ sharing an edge $\ell_i$ with $G_i$, and that $G_i$'s converge to an invariant gap $G$.
 If $G$ is infinite, we are done.
 Assume that $G$ is finite.
 Then $G_i=G$ for large $i$ (by Lemma \ref{l:limleaf}), and by the above $U_i\to U$ where $U$ is infinite and periodic, which completes the proof. \end{proof}